ron2015schmitt/Mathematiques/doc/intro/print-debug/README.md

 <br>

 ### Current Status
-A full refactoring of the debug functionality is planned.
+✏ A full refactoring of the debug functionality is planned.
-✏ Currently all debug messages are disabled until the printing code is refactored.
+Currently all debug messages are disabled.

 | ⇦ <br />  | [Introduction with Examples](../README.md)<br />Pretty Printing and Debugging<br /><img width=1000/> | ⇨ <br />[Number Systems and Arithmetic](../numbers/README.md)   |